ChristophLabacher/fix-punctuation/README.md

 Replace with `$1-$2`

+Check to make sure it’s not a range where you forgot the spaces before and after the en-dash.

 ### No Hyphen Instead of an En-Dash
 *In between two words – or to show a range – an en-dash is the right choice, not a hyphen.*